brain-score/language/docs/source/modules/benchmark_tutorial.rst

         name: <name of the benchmark>
         developer: <developing individual or organization>
         date: <date of benchmark creation>
-        questions: <where to send questions>
         version: <version number>
         type: <behavioral or neural>
+        description: <a short summary description>
         license: <license details>
+        questions: <where to send questions>
         citations: <citation information if relevant>

       experiment: